moyiz/perception.nvim/README.md

 ## 🎨 Features
-- Fine-tune one or more builtin filters, or easily implement your own:
+- Fine-tune colorscheme using one or more builtin filters, or easily implement your own:
   - Color levels.
   - Brightness.
   - Contrast.